On consecutive sums in permutations: Introduction

-While the above examples resolve the original question of Erd\H{o}s, they do not say what happens for a ``typical'' permutation.
-Our main result shows that the the answer to the Question \ref{question:Erdos-Harheim} is still negative ``on average'' in a rather strong sense.
+While the results mentioned above answer the original question of Erd\H{o}s, they do not say what happens for a ``typical'' permutation.
+Our next result shows that the answer to the Question \ref{question:Erdos-Harzheim} is still negative ``on average'', in a rather strong sense.